Xfers/oas-api-docs/README.md

 ## Overview

 This README contains information regarding the big picture of Xfers' approach to API documentation.
-To get the detailed information on the OAS definition or Client facing interface check `react-pages` directory.
-For information on the `Parser` check `ruby-parser` directory.
+To get the detailed information on how the parser or front end works refer to the dir README.
+Client facing interface check `react-pages` directory.
+For information on the `Parser` check `ruby-parser`directory.

 ## Problem